jjjacobsen/financeAI/README.md

     - drive.googleapis.com
 - create service account and download json key
 - from the sheet, share it with the service account email
+- login to bank and expand the transactions history to what you need, then download the html
+    - right click -> save page as -> Format: Web Page, Complete -> ledger.html